-In 2016, the Company received dividend from Combis d.o.o. in the amount of HRK 10 million (2015: nil).
+In 2017, the Company received dividend from Combis d.o.o. in the amount of HRK 10 million (2016: HRK 10 million).

-Acquisition of Optima Telekom
+Acquisition of OT-Optima Telekom d.d.

 In 2014, the Company acquired voting shares in Optima Telekom d.d.
 (Optima) through pre-bankruptcy settlement.
 Shares with value of HRK 52 million were acquired directly through court decision of converting receivables into equity share as of 18 June 2014.
 An additional ownership share was acquired through the Mandatory Convertible Loan (MCL) instrument in the amount of HRK 69 million as of 9 July 2014 and increase in Optima equity pursuant to Management Board decision as of 23 July 2014 and approval of the Supervisory board.
 These two transactions are treated as a single transaction in these financial statements.